Azmeerabhagyasree/Toastmasters-meeting/README.md

 # Toastmasters-meeting
 Rules to follow while joining a meet:

---1.Don't unmute ur self untill ur the speaker --2.Take responsibility about sex,region and politics --3.After the final hearing not forget to get a round of applause --4.keep the camera on in the meeting
+•Don't unmute ur self untill ur the speaker
+•Take responsibility about sex,region and politics •After the final hearing not forget to get a round of applause --4.keep the camera on in the meeting
 --5.Take the chance to speak so that your communication skills will be improved